-With summer in full swing and more and more people spending time outdoors, pools are one thing on everyone’s mind.
+With summer on its way and more and more people spending time outdoors, pools are one thing on everyone’s mind.

 For your customers who already have a pool in place, take a look at the area surrounding their pool.
 Do they have adequate shading?
 Do they have a blooming array of plant life present?
 Do they even have anything at all around it?
 If not, check out a few ideas we’ve compiled that will add decoration and foliage to your customer’s aquatic getaway.

 Philodendrons have easy care requirements and give off early signs of poor health.
 When the top inch of the soil is dry, it’s a good time to water the philodendron.
 If leaves are drooping, it’s time to change up the watering schedule, and pale new leaves are an indicator that the plant is lacking.
 In spring and summer months, water it with fertilizer.
 To see philodendron thrive, place in bright, indirect sunlight.

 Bird of paradise (Strelitzia reginae)

 These plants have a fast growing rate, and their leaves can reach a height of 5 to 10 feet.
 These beauties appreciate a sunny spot that’s also sheltered to help keep their leaves from shredding in high winds.
 Birds of paradise are prized for their orange and blue bird-like flower heads and bold green leaves.
 They can also thrive in containers if your customers prefer that route.

 Aloe plants not only act as an air purifier, they can alleviate pain from scrapes and burns.
 Soothing aloe gel is stored in the variegated center leaves.
 Aloe should be planted in a wide container with potting mix that will drain well to keep the plant from rotting.
 Soil should be kept on the dry side, and in the winter even less watering is required.
 Aloe requires full sun to thrive.